xvnpw/fabric-agent-action/README.md

 | OPENROUTER_API_KEY | OpenRouter API Key | |
 | ANTHROPIC_API_KEY | Anthropic API Key | |

-One of the API keys needs to be defined.
+One API key must be provided.

 ## Example usage

-The action is not yet implementing getting issue body and comment(s) from GitHub.
-For that, I'm using `actions/github-script`.
-For writing comments back to the original issue, I'm using `peter-evans/create-or-update-comment`.
-The condition `if: contains(github.event.comment.body, '/fabric')` ensures that the workflow runs only when referencing `/fabric`.
+This action doesn't yet implement direct GitHub issue body and comment retrieval.
+Use `actions/github-script` for fetching and `peter-evans/create-or-update-comment` for responding.
+The workflow triggers only when comments contain `/fabric`.

-In the following example, I'm referencing the action in the GHCR docker registry to avoid building the docker container each time the action runs.
-You can also reference the action using `uses: xvnpw/fabric-agent-action@vx.y.z`.
+The example references the action from GHCR docker registry to avoid rebuilding the container.
+Alternatively, use `uses: xvnpw/fabric-agent-action@vx.y.z`.

 ```yml
 name: Run fabric-agent-action on issue comment